-Voluntary exercise by animals prevents weight gain, despite high-fat dietMay 18th, 2011 in Medical research
+Voluntary exercise by animals prevents weight gain, despite high-fat dietMay 18, 2011 in Medicine & Health / Medical research

 (Medical Xpress) -- University of Cincinnati (UC) researchers have found that animals on a high-fat diet can avoid weight gain if they exercise.

 The study, led by Silvana Obici, MD, appears as a rapid electronic publication May 17, 2011, in the journal Endocrinology.

 Obici and her team found that voluntary exercise activates leptin-receptor-positive neurons in the brains hypothalamus.
 Leptin is a hormone produced and released by fat and interacts with receptors in the hypothalamus known to inhibit appetite.
 High-fat diet-induced obesity results in the inability of leptin to suppress appetite, which is also known as leptin resistance.

 The team tested whether preventing diet-induced weight gain by either exercise or calorie restriction would improve leptin resistance in mice.
 They found that leptin was ineffective at reducing body weight in sedentary mice on a restricted diet.
 However, they found that leptin significantly lowered body weight in active mice on a high-fat diet.